Akuli/teek/docs/tutorial.rst

 What now?
 ---------

-You are ready for creating a project in pythotk!
-All parts of pythotk's documentation are listed at left, but here are the things you will most likely need next:
+You are ready for creating a project in teek!
+All parts of teek's documentation are listed at left, but here are the things you will most likely need next: